Young gun, new wave Bandol

 A beautiful rosé of seasonal transparancy, vintage 2015 sees this wine in tip top form.
 An incredible purity and intensity of fruit, this kicks the nose with passionfruit, red currant and gooseberry, with a little saline sweat - not at all dissimilar to a smart Sauvignon.
 It's a two speed wine, with a super high guzzle factor, yet to give it attention reveals serious complexity and layers.

 "Faint charcuterie characters amongst sour cherry, sweet spice, briary notes, pomegranate and some oyster shell notes.
 The palate is lean but flavoursome, tightly wound, set around cherry pip and rosy fruit flavours with a minerally core.
 It’s precise, refreshing, mouthwatering stuff.
 Yummo, if that is a technical descriptor."
 92 points, Mike Bennie, Winefront

 DOMAINE GUEISSARD 'LE PETIT G' IGP MEDITERRANÉE ROSÉ 2017

 35% Grenache, 35% Syrah, 30% Cinsault.
 Screwcap

-The Little G - a new wine for us this year to boost our value end offerings.
+The Little G that all the homies want to be.
 Made with a lot of care considering its level - grapes are hand harvested and manually sorted for starters.
-Provence style through and through, it's of beautiful salmon shade, with a nose of zesty citrus and lemon drops, the palate fruit driven and crunchy, with some of Gueissard's house style showing through - a teeny bit of guava skin, red currants, strawberries and frozen raspberries.
-Cracking dry, light, refreshing, a lovely aperitif style.
+Provence style through and through, it's of beautiful salmon shade, with a nose of zesty citrus, mandarin and satsuma, the palate fruit driven and crunchy, with some of Gueissard's house style showing through - a teeny bit of guava skin, red currants, tangarine/mandarin juice, and a herbal undertow.
+2017's wine is a particularly juicy and fruit forward release, will win many fans.
 Summer in a bottle.

 DOMAINE GUEISSARD BANDOL CUVÉE G ROUGE 2011